 Check out our article on creating an Activity Calendar for Seniors With Dementia for even more ideas and activities.

-There are more activities of course that you can do with your senior loved ones who are suffering from dementia or Alzheimer’s and I recommend that you do try to find the ones that are best suited for them.
+There are more activities of course that you can do with your senior loved ones who are suffering from dementia or Alzheimer’s and I recommend that you do try to find appropriate activities that are best suited for the various stages of dementia that they are going through.

 A review of multiple research studies has suggested that structured activity programs may slow down the progression of Alzheimer’s or even improve cognitive functioning for a time.VeryWellHealth.com